Zone Face Lift

 Which Products are used?

-Facial Reflexology combines all of the therapeutic benefits of a holistic therapy with a touch of beautifying luxury!
+Facial Reflexology combines the therapeutic benefits of holistic therapy with a touch of beautifying luxury!

-Clients often feel a sense of wellbeing and calm, as well as a more youthful, glowing complexion.
+Clients often feel a sense of well-being and calm, along with a more youthful, glowing complexion.

-It can also alleviate winter ailments such as blocked sinuses, dry skin, headaches, lack of energy, dull complexion, and depression.
-It helps the body work at its optimum level and can boosting the immune system.
+It can also alleviate winter ailments such as blocked sinuses, dry skin, headaches, fatigue, a dull complexion, and depression.
+It helps the body work at its optimum level and can boost the immune system.

 The unique benefit of Facial Reflexology is that it not only supports overall health and wellbeing, but it also promotes a more youthful appearance and complexion.